balanced/balanced-docs/faq/General Support/General FAQs/043-What-is-the-difference-between-an-account-and-a-customer?.md

 layout: faq
 author: Justin Keller
-title: What is the difference between the accounts and a customers resources?
+title: What is the difference between the accounts and customers resources?
 category: api
 tags:
 - balanced